 Unregistered (Guest) users can create tickets as long as the ATS category has the Create privilege for the Guest user group.
 Joomla's user registration must be enabled in the Options of the Users component in the backend; or the Force user creation when filing Guest tickets option in Akeeba Ticket System's Options page must be set to Yes.

-The users will need to provide an email address and a name when filing a ticket from the web.
-If the Show CAPTCHA when filing Guest tickets option in Akeeba Ticket System's Options page is also set they will be asked to solve a CAPTCHA as well.
+The users will need to provide an email address, a name and a desired username when filing a ticket from the web.
+You can optionally tell Akeeba Ticket System, through its Component options, to show a CAPTCHA for Guest users.
 This is a good idea since it will cut down on spam ticket submissions.
-Please note that you must have one or more plugins in the "captcha" group activated in Joomla's Plugins page.
-Moreover, you must have selected a default CAPTCHA plugin in Joomla's Global Configuration page.
-If any of these three conditions is not met a CAPTCHA will not be shown to Guest users trying to file a new ticket.
-Also note that, obviously, the CAPTCHA will not apply to tickets created by sending an email.
+Please note that you must have one or more plugins in the "captcha" group activated in Joomla's Plugins page and select the CAPTCHA plugin to use.
+If either of these conditions is not met a CAPTCHA will not be shown to Guest users trying to file a new ticket.
+Also note that, obviously, the CAPTCHA will not apply to tickets created by sending an email!

 When filing a ticket by email we obviously already have their email address.
 If they have provided their full name as part of the From address of their email we will use that.
 Otherwise we will also use the email address as the user's full name.
 Akeeba Ticket System will create a Joomla! username derived from the user's full name or, if that's not possible, their email address.
 Users can change their email address and full name in Joomla's user profile edit page whenever they want, as long as you've provided such a page in your site's frontend.
-Users cannot change their username themselves; this is a restriction of Joomla! itself, not Akeeba Ticket System.
+Users can optionally be allowed to change their username themselves if you enable the respective feature in Joomla's Users component's Options page.
+By default, this feature is disabled.
+Do note that this is a feature of Joomla! itself, not a feature of Akeeba Ticket System.

 The user will need to log into your site with the created user account to reply to the ticket or file more tickets.
 If they try to file a ticket as a Guest with an email address already in use by a user account on the site they will be asked to log in to file a new ticket.